-To restart your Apple Watch hold down the side button and slide the power off button.
+To restart your Apple Watch hold down the side button, tap the power button at the top, and slide the power off button.
 When restarting your Apple Watch, you should turn your device off for a minute or two and turn it back on.

 If that doesn’t work, you should try force restarting your Apple Watch.